 Conventional units in the Vietnam War

-President Lyndon Johnson had committed the first big conventional units to the war in March 1965, when Marine battalions landed at Da Nang to provide perimeter security to the airbase there.
+President Lyndon Johnson had committed the first big conventional units to the war in March 1965, when Marine battalions landed at Da Nang to provide perimeter security to the airbase.
 Then in June, the Army’s 173rd Airborne Brigade entered the country, followed in July by the 1st Air Cavalry Division.
 From then on, a continual stream of Army and Marine units flowed into Vietnam until they numbered over 500,000 by 1968.
 But although American conventional forces scored successes in every major battle they fought, there was still no clear end in sight to war many Americans back home regarded as a quagmire.

 Withdrawal from Vietnam